-Sheffield United v West Bromwich Albion
+Bruce starts with Baggies loss at Blades

 Post update

+Jack Robinson (Sheffield United) hits the right post with a header from the right side of the six yard box.
+Assisted by Chris Basham following a set piece situation.

-Conor Hourihane (Sheffield United) wins a free kick in the defensive half.
+Billy Sharp (Sheffield United) wins a free kick on the left wing.